thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The Measurement Type attribute (key=1) is short string representing the role of this software component.

-The following measurement types MAY be used:
+The following measurement types MAY be used for code measurements:

 * "BL": a Boot Loader
 * "PRoT": a component of the PSA Root of Trust
 * "ARoT": a component of the Application Root of Trust
 * "App": a component of the NSPE application
 * "TS": a component of a Trusted Subsystem

+The same labels with a "-config" postfix (e.g., "PRoT-config") MAY be used for configuration measurements.

 #### Measurement Value